-Our objective was to compare breast cancer mortality in two regions of the Republic of Ireland that Introduced a screening programme eight years apart, and to estimate the steadystate mortality deficits the programme will produce.
-We carried out age- and year-matched between-region comparison of breast cancer mortality rates, and of incidence rates of stage 2-4 breast cancer, in the eligible cohorts.
+Our objective was to compare breast cancer mortality in two regions of the Republic of Ireland that Introduced a screening programme eight years apart, and to estimate the steadystate mortality deficits the programme will produce, We carried out age- and year-matched between-region comparison of breast cancer mortality rates, and of incidence rates of stage 2-4 breast cancer, in the eligible cohorts.
 The regions comprised counties that, beginning in early 2000 (region 1) and late 2007 (region 2), invited women aged 50-64 to biennial mammography screening.
 The data were supplied by the National Cancer Registry, Central Statistics Office.
 As impact measures, we used age-and-year-matched mortality (from breast cancers diagnosed from 2000 onwards), rate ratios and incidence rate ratios in the compared regions from 2000 to 2013.
 Ratios were adjusted for between-region differences in background rates.
-In cohorts too old to be invited, death rates in regions 1 and 2 were 702 per 0.91 and 727 per 0.90 million women-years respectively (Ratio 0.96).
-In the eligible cohorts, they were 1027 per 2.9 and 1095 per 2.67 (Ratio 0.88).
-Thus, rates in cohorts that could have benefitted were 9% lower in region 1 than region 2: (95%, 44%).
+In cohorts too old to be invited, death rates in regions 1 and 2 were 702 per 0.91 and 727 per 0.90 million women-years respectively (Ratio 0.86).
+In the eligible cohorts, they were 1027 per 2.9 and 1095 per 2.67 (Ratio 0.86).
+Intus, rates in cohorts that could have benefitted were 9% lower in region 1 than region 2: (65%Ci: -20%, +4%).
 The

 Fig 1.
 The ages when they were diagnosed with, and died of, breast cancer: 66 women in one selected cohort in region 2.
-Some 9.274 women, aged 54 the the year 2000, followed to the end 0701.3.
-This cohort neevied just two screening invitations, at ages 62 and 64, to late to alter the ocurse of these 66 fatal cancers.
+Some 9.274 women, aged 54 the the year 2000, bilowed to the end 0701.3.
+This cohort neavied just two screening invitations, at ages 62 and 64, too late to alter the ocurse of these 66 fatal cancers.
 The lengths of the lighter portions of the lines are the maximal amounts by which screening might have advanced their diagnosis and treatment.
-Lines are drawn diagonally to circlent readers to the full Lexis diagnosis used in Figs 2 and 3.
+Lines are drawn diagnafty to chient readers of the full Laxis diagnames used in Figs 2 and 3.